Is Adhd On The Autism Spectrum

 Differentiating Factors

 Despite the overlapping symptoms, there are key differences that help distinguish between ADHD and autism.
-These differences lie in the nature of the symptoms and their underlying causes.
+These differences lie in the nature of the symptoms and their underlying causes And it works..

 • Social Communication: While both conditions can affect social skills, the nature of the social difficulties differs.
 Individuals with autism often have fundamental deficits in social communication and interaction, such as difficulty with nonverbal communication, social reciprocity, and developing and maintaining relationships.
 Those with ADHD may struggle with social skills due to impulsivity and inattention, but they typically do not have the same core deficits in social communication.